Home > Network Management > dig

 Installation

-dig is part of the `bind-utils` or `dnsutils` package.
-It is typically pre-installed on most systems, but if not, you can install it using the following commands.
+dig is provided as part of the `dnsutils` (Debian/Ubuntu) or `bind-utils` (CentOS/RHEL) package on most Linux distributions.
+If it is not installed by default, you can install it using the following commands.

 Debian/Ubuntu